steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 $git config --get user.email
 ```

-and use them in docker container to use Git inside this image.
+Use them in the docker container to use Git inside of it.

 ```console
 $git config --global user.name yourname
 $git config --global user.name youremail
 ```

-Use the same command(--get) before to verify them in your Docker image.
+Use the same command(--get) before to verify them in your Docker container.

 Test git clone work to download files from your previous GitHub repositories.